 This is best practice to choosing an OOTB CRM solution for your company.
 They’re on the market for a reason: Because they work as per most of the business requirement and it provide out of the box customization platform to modify the CRM applications.
+Let see When to go for an out-of-the-box CRM.

 Likewise, out-of-the-box CRMs aren’t intrinsically inferior to more open-ended options, but as with any piece of software, OOTB CRMs will perform better for companies with a specific subset of characteristics that make the best out of their buck.